-22 Project Name VV CHDO -
+22 Project Name VV CHDO - National Core

 Target Area Citywide

 Goals Supported Affordable Housing

 Needs Addressed Housing programs

-Funding HOME: \$XX,XXX
+Funding HOME: \$40,244

-Description XXX
+Description The project includes full demolition, replacement and build up of the remaining five buildings that were not include in the first rehabilitation project due to funding.
+The first project reroofed 13 of the 18 buildings and was completed in 2016.

-Target Date 6/30/2021
+Target Date 6/30/2020

-Estimate the number and type of families that will benefit from the proposed activities Approximately XX households
+Estimate the number and type of families that will benefit from the proposed activities Approximately 40 households

 Location Description Citywide

-Planned Activities VV CHDO - (XX people) - \$XX,XXX
+Planned Activities VV CHDO - National Core (40 people) - \$40,244